 But at last Grania made an agreement of peace between themselves and Finn, and they got their father's place among the Fianna; and that was little good to them, for they lost their lives with the rest in the battle of Gabhra.
-And as to Finn and Grania, they stopped with one another to the end. lady gregory
+And as to Finn and Grania, they stopped with one another to the end. gods and fighting men

-Book Eight - Cnoc-An-Air
+Book Eight -- Cnoc-An-Air

-Chapter I - Tailc, Son Of Treon
+Chapter I -- Tailc, Son Of Treon